Electoral district of Gippsland South

 The electoral district of Gippsland South (initially known as South Gippsland) is a Lower House electoral district of the Victorian Parliament.
 It is located within the Eastern Victoria Region of the Legislative Council.

 Gippsland South extends along the state's coast from Venus Bay to Loch Sport and includes the country Victorian towns of Foster, Korumburra, Leongatha, Mirboo North, Port Albert, Port Welshpool, Rosedale, Sale and Yarram.
 The electorate includes all of South Gippsland Shire and the southern parts of Wellington Shire.
 Industries include agriculture, timber production and tourism.
 Dairying is the biggest agricultural contributor to the local economy.
-Natural features include Wilsons Promontory National Park, Corner Inlet, and a number of lakes and islands along the coast and border.
+Wilsons Promontory National Park, Corner Inlet, and numerous lakes and islands along the coast and border are examples of natural features.